tarunsinghofficial/FormifyAI/README.md

 - View and manage your created forms through the dashboard.

 ## API Documentation
 FormifyAI integrates with the GPT-4 API to generate forms.
-You can find the API documentation here (replace with relevant link).
+You can find the API documentation here soon.

-## Contributing
-We welcome contributions!
-Please follow these steps:

-## Fork the repository.
-- Create a new branch (git checkout -b feature-branch).
-- Commit your changes (git commit -m 'Add new feature').
-- Push to the branch (git push origin feature-branch).
-- Create a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contact
 For any inquiries or support, feel free to reach out: